Amit-Biswas-WD/b9a11-client-side/README.md

 # HARMONY

-This is website link: https://assignment-11-2b4f2.web.app/
+This is website live link: https://history-client-side-66e3d.web.app

 - You can go to the room page by clicking on the Book Now button.
 - You can see the details by clicking on the image from the room page.